Wöhler BASF Young Talent Award

 Wöhler-BASF Young Talent Award

-The Wöhler-BASF Young Talent Prize is awarded to young scientists with a doctorate for outstanding, independent scientific work in the field of inorganic chemistry.
-This work is said to have been completed within the first six years since the start of independent research.
+The Wöhler-BASF Young Scientist Award recognizes postdoctoral researchers for outstanding, independent scientific work in the field of inorganic molecular chemistry.
+This work must have been completed within the first six years of the researcher's independent research.

 awardee